 - Entry requirements

-We normally look for a UK undergraduate degree in Psychology with first or upper second class honours, or the overseas equivalent.
+We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.
 To be admitted to this British Psychological Society (BPS) accredited programme, your first degree must be recognised by the BPS as providing the Graduate Basis for Chartered Membership (GBC) of the BPS .

 - How to apply